 Jenny loves dogs (especially huskies), chocolate, and hiking and exploring outdoors.

-Jenny has a Master of Science degree in Social Work from the University of Wisconsin-Madison, a Bachelor of Science degree in Biology and Psychology from the University of Wisconsin-Stevens Point specializing in mental health.
+Jenny has a Master of Science degree in Social Work and a Bachelor of Science degree in Biology and Psychology specializing in mental health.
 She completed a certificate in Infant, Early Childhood, and Family Mental Health through UW Madison and is in the process of becoming nationally endorsed.
 She has experience working with children and families with developmental disabilities, a variety of mental health concerns, and providing psychotherapy.
-Jenny is passionate about promoting mental health and well being while working with children and families.
-Jenny is excited to be part of the CI firstname.lastname@example.org
+Jenny is passionate about promoting mental health and well-being while working with children and families.
+Outside of work Jenny enjoys running and exploring National Parks.firstname.lastname@example.org

 Jill studied abroad for 6 months in England and would love to go back, she never saw snow until she was 10 because she grew up in Texas, and the most random place she has ever traveled to is Kusadasi, Turkey.

 Jill completed her undergraduate degree in psychology and her graduate degree at Washington University in St. Louis.
 She has worked in pediatric clinic and early intervention settings.
 She has experience working with children with autism spectrum disorder, down's syndrome, stroke, sensory processing disorder, seizure disorders, and attention deficit hyperactivity disorder.
 Something she enjoys about pediatrics is helping children and their families work on goals that are meaningful and make a difference in their everyday lives.
 Outside of work Jill enjoys spending time with family and friends, traveling, yoga, and reading.
 Jill is excited to learn and grow as a part of the CI email@example.com

 Joan's favorite snack is goldfish crackers, she can sing the ABC's backwards and her most loved childhood toys are the etch-a-sketch and crocodile dentist.